lightbasenl/platforms/packages/pull-through-cache/README.md

 If `cache.get()` is called, before the `fetcher` is set, the cache will throw an error.

+### `.withEventCallback({ callback: (event: CacheEvent) => void }): PullThroughCache`

+Receive a callback when certain cache events happen, like hits and misses.
+This can be used to keep track of the cache performance and the impact on setting and usage changes.

 ### `.get(key: KeyType): Promise<ValueType>`

 Retrieve a value from the cache.
 May call both the `sampler` from `.withUpdatedSampler` as